MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 ![Screenshot of Configuration Manager console](../images/Lean6-Rightsize_5.png)

-8. Once all distribution points have synced the changes, you can deploy your application as usual.
+8. Once all distribution points have synchronized the changes, you can deploy your application as usual.

 ### Further reduce network impact